fedora-copr/copr/doc/how_to_upgrade_builders.rst

 How to upgrade builders
 =======================

-This article explains how to upgrade the Copr builders in OpenStack (ppc64le, x86_64), AWS (x86_64 and aarch64) and libvirt (aarch64) to a newer Fedora once it is released.
+This article explains how to upgrade the Copr builders in AWS (x86_64 and aarch64) and libvirt (x86_64, aarch64) to a newer Fedora once it is released.

 Keep amending this page if you find something not matching reality or expectations.

-.. note:: Until a datacenter migration is done, our builders run only in
-          Amazon AWS.
-You can safely jump to :ref:`prepare_aws_source_images`.
-          Also, ``ppc64le`` builders are temporarily disabled.
+We don't currently use OpenStack, but we
+:ref:`still keep the docs <how_to_upgrade_builders_openstack>`.

 Requirements
 ------------

 * ssh access to `staging backend box`_
-* an account on `Fedora Infra OpenStack`_, ..
-* downloaded OpenStack RC File (go to OpenStack dasboard -- Access & Security -- API Access -- Download OpenStack RC File) ..
-* and ``python3-openstackclient`` package installed
-* ssh access to the main aarch64 hypervisor ``copr@virthost-aarch64-os01.fedorainfracloud.org``
+* ssh access to one of our x86_64 hypervisors (01 to 04)
+  ``copr@vmhost-x86-copr01.rdu-cc.fedoraproject.org``
 * ssh access to ``batcave01.iad2.fedoraproject.org``, and sudo access there
 * be in FAS group ``aws-copr``, so you can access `AWS login link`_ properly